JJublanc/mlops_versioning/README.md

 python -m pytest
 ```

-To launch an example with a preprocessing function use the following command
+To launch an example with a preprocessing function use the following command.
 ```
-python example_preprocess.py
+python examples/example_preprocess.py
 ```

 To launch an example with a training function use the following command